mybonk/mybonk/README.md

 If at the end of this workshop you want to learn more about how the "automagic" installation process works under the hood have a look at our [MYBONK Wiki](https://github.com/mybonk/mybonk-wiki/tree/main).

-The present instructions and code are stored in [https://github.com/mybonk/mybonk](https://github.com/mybonk/mybonk)
+The present instructions and code are stored in [https://github.com/mybonk/mybonk](https://github.com/mybonk/mybonk).

-./mybonk-erase-and-install.sh --target-host root@178.156.170.26 --flake .#generic

 Here are the instructions to push a system configuration to any Linux computer to which you have `root` access.